By Jerry Nix | Freewavemaker, LLC Date Published June 12, 2019

 “Well I’d be surprised if you last one month.
 You will sell until you run out of friends and family,” he yelled.
 Shaking his head, he left, mumbling … “I thought you had more sense than that.
 I thought I raised you better than that.
 I would hope that you would care more about your family than that.
 You don’t have the sense God gave a Billy Goat!”

 Dad always used that phrase … “you don’t have the sense God gave a Billy Goat.”
 Where he picked it up from I have no idea.
 I smiled and made a private decision right there.
-I would not attempt to get my friends or family to invest with me until I had proven myself by being involved for at least five years.
+I would not attempt to get my friends or family to invest with me until I had proven myself by being involved in the business for at least five years.
 In a way I was really upset with my dad and angry because he did not seem to support me in what I wanted to do.
 I mean after all, he did not have to agree with my decision … but why couldn’t he at least support it.

 Dad eventually did become a client of mine … but it was many years later.
 I spent the next 42 years with a company known as Investors Diversified Services, then IDS Financial Services, then American Express Financial Advisors and finally Ameriprise Financial.
 All but 2 of those years (those when I was in management as a Field Vice President) I worked on straight commission.